Prabhu204/Character-Level-CNN/README.md

 **Example usage:**

+Before start using this code please download required datastes and save them in a directory with a name __Data__

 For training a model:

-python train.py -d 'Path to dataset' -n 'num of epochs' -s 'Directory name to save trained model' -r 'Path to save result' -rn 'name_of_the_result_file.txt'
+>python train.py -d 'Path to dataset' -n 'num of epochs' -s 'Directory name to save trained model' -r 'Path to save result' -rn 'name_of_the_result_file.txt'

 For testing a model:

-python test.py -b 'enter num of batch size' -i 'path of the saved model for evaluation'
+>python test.py -b 'enter num of batch size' -i 'path of the saved model for evaluation'